 The practice of ‘dry needling’ involves inserting an acupuncture needle into a trigger point and is typically used to treat the pain associated with injuries.
 A trigger point is a tender spot in a tight band of muscle which causes pain when pressed or squeezed.
 A dry needling training program often runs for just two or three days – which is just enough time for people to gain a rudimentary understanding of how to ‘needle the point that hurts’ and perhaps deliver short-term symptom relief.

 The increasing prevalence of the term ‘dry needling’ has created some confusion.
 Acupuncture practice incorporates many different needling techniques and a variety of these may be required to gain the best results.
-Dry needling, also known as trigger point acupuncture or, more traditionally, as ashi acupuncture, refers to just one of these techniques.
-A registered acupuncturist is qualified in many techniques, including trigger point acupuncture, and will adopt the best approach depending on the patient’s individual needs.
-The best approach does not rely on trigger points alone and sometimes trigger points are not necessary at all.
-If you’re only having ‘dry needling’, you are missing out on most of what a registered acupuncturist has to offer.
+Dry needling refers to just one of these techniques.
+A registered acupuncturist is qualified in many techniques and will adopt the best approach depending on the patient’s individual needs.

 Absolutely.
 There is much more to acupuncture than the insertion of needles into tender points.
 Often the tender point will return if the underlying cause is not identified and addressed.
 Quality acupuncture practice involves comprehensive patient assessment, an acupuncture diagnosis and an individualised treatment plan.
 Appropriate needling methods and supplementary treatment can then be designed to match the patient’s circumstances.
-Acupuncturists combine both a traditional understanding of the body from a Chinese medicine perspective with modern innovations from current research; so in addition to methods such as needling, cupping and moxibustion, acupuncturists may use exercise therapy, massage techniques or electro- or laser- stimulation of acupoints.
-Some may also practise Chinese herbal medicine or other health modalities such as Western herbalism.
-This comprehensive approach results in a holistic diagnosis and treatment plan.
+Acupuncturists combine a traditional understanding of the body from a Chinese medicine perspective with modern understanding and knowledge from current research and medical science.

 National registration of the Traditional Chinese Medicine (TCM) profession was introduced on 1 July 2012.
 This is the same type of regulation applying to other nationally registered health professions, including medical practitioners, nurses, dentists, pharmacists and psychologists.
 While acupuncture is considered very safe in the hands of well-trained practitioners, it has also been associated with a range of complications, some of them serious, usually from poorly trained practitioners.